Do I Have Impulse Control Disorder? What to Know

 There’s no one way for an impulse control disorder to occur.
 While each has its own signs, common symptoms across these conditions include:

-What are the Risk Factors for an Impulse Control Disorder?
+What are the Risk Factors of an Impulse Control Disorder?

 ICDs have several risk factors that increase the likelihood of developing these conditions.
 Here’s a look at some of the most common ones: